ezsystems/ezplatform-solr-search-engine/README.md

     cd solr-6.4.1
     bin/solr -s ez

-    ## optionally you can now create several cores if you have configured bundle for that
+    ## For single core setup as used for example to run test below, add the one expected:
-    bin/solr create_core -c collection1 -d <solr-dir>/server/ez/template
+    bin/solr create_core -c collection1 -d server/ez/template
     ```

 5. Run integration tests